tudo-aqua/bgw/docs/components/container/container.md

 ### Listeners

 Listeners for the components list may be added to a container.
 They get invoked any time the components list changes its state.
-In this example a Label gets updated with the Number of components currently contained in ``area``.
+In this example a Label gets updated with the number of components currently contained in ``area``.

 ````kotlin
 area.addComponentsListener {